ahornyai/ctf_writeups/hcsc2024/mobile_thereott/WRITEUP.md

 .end method
 ```

-If we take a look at the smali bytecode, we can see that it loads the native library `antiskid` in the static init function and it defines a new static native function that takes 6 strings and returns a string.
+If we take a look at the smali bytecode, we can see that it loads the native library `antiskid` in the static init function and it defines a static native function that takes 6 strings and returns a string.

 Let's open `antiskid.so` in our favourite decompiler to see how it works.